 - It is important that you hear your name called by your teacher at the beginning of each class, and that you answer back “Present” in a clear and loud voice so that your teacher can mark you as present.
-The same applies to when the student affairs representative comes to class to call your name once again.
-In case you do not reply, you will be considered absent for this class.
+The same applies when follow-up department representative checks students’ presence.

 - A first warning will be issued when you are absent for 3 classes.

 - A second warning will be issued if you are absent for 6 classes.

 - A denial (DN) will be issued if your absence exceeds 6 classes, i.e. 7 classes and above, resulting in not allowing you to sit for the final exam.

 - It is important for you to check your email on the University website to check messages of warnings and DNs.
 Warnings will also be posted regularly on the ELC section of Pharos University website.

 - If you come to class without a book and/or a workbook, you will be considered absent.
 As a result, you will not be allowed to attend the class.